From the Ground Up Tips

 Rising damp is an often misdiagnosed problem and there are many people who believe painting over mould or washing down walls will stop it from coming back.
 Rising damp is not simply mould or mildew, it is an underlying condition that will continue to be recurring until sufficient actions have been put into place to resolve moisture coming up from the ground and into your walls.
 It can cause serious discolouration of walls (paint and wallpaper), decay to the building’s foundations, heat-loss of a property and a foul odour – all of which can affect your health.

-This post will discuss what symptoms to look for, which paints and coatings can work internally and externally once the problem has been resolved and how injecting SikaMur InjectoCream 100 into a series of holes in the wall can form a water repellent barrier to block future rising damp and also allow previously damaged plaster to dry out.
+This post will discuss how to treat rising damp – what symptoms to look for, which paints and coatings can work internally and externally once the problem has been resolved, and rising damp solutions – how injecting SikaMur InjectoCream 100 into a series of holes in the wall can form a water repellent barrier to block future rising damp and also allow previously damaged plaster to dry out.